douglasjfm/JPGPusher/README.md

 ## Usage

-This sample show how to stream
+The following code sample shows how to stream:

 ```c++
 #include "JPGPusher.h"